-Cambridge College is accredited by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education.
+Cambridge College is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc).

 The Puerto Rico Council of Education (www.ce.pr.gov) has authorized Cambridge College to offer selected programs.